valerie9s/LabelStudioMIR_Docs/chord_es.md

 <br>

 **Instructions:**
- - Listen for chord changes
+ - Listen through and mentally identify chord change locations
- - Identify beginning and end location of a chord segment (drag to create audio region)
+ - Return to start and replay using hotkey (R -> space)
-    - If you're uncertain about timing, you can enable looping in the audio element settings and adjust the start and end location of your audio region.
+ - Press semicolon (;) **each time** you hear a chord change
-    - Try to minimize segment gaps and overlap.
-This will be fixed in post processing within a certain threshold.
+    - This helps create exact chord segments that span the audio clip
- - Press hotkey (1) to create chord segment
+    - Make sure to press semicolon at the end of the clip to create the last audio region.
- - Use pitch and chord class hotkeys to annotate (see figure below)
+ - Click on each region and use pitch and chord class hotkeys to annotate (see figure below)
     - These hotkeys sound as you press!
 Use them to identify the chords while listening.
     - The pitch class hotkeys annotate both the root note and the bass note.
 If you'd like to change the bass note, you can scroll down and select it manually.